Inmyeonjo: Buddhist culture

 It is interpreted that it contains the meaning to pray for Sukhavati(極樂往生) of Pure land(淨土) under the influence of Kalaviṅka (迦陵迦迦) of Buddhism found in the tombs of Goguryo and Baekje.
 Kalaviṅka is a bird that appears in the Sanskrit word "kalavinka" in Chinese characters.
-It is a bird that comes from living in Sukhavati of Amitābha.
-It is said that the upper part of the body is a person, and the lower part is a bird.
-Also, it is said that it has very beautiful and strange voice before it comes out from the shell.
-So it has many other names, and it is considered a symbol of the Buddha's teachings.
-In Buddhist art in East Asia, not only in Korea but also in China and Japan, there are a wide range of artifacts depicting Kalaviṅka, which are also depicted as dancing or playing music on the murals of Dunhuang.
+It is a bird that comes from Sukhavati of Amitābha.
+It is said that the upper part of the body is a human, and the lower part is a bird.
+It is also said to have a beautiful and strange voice before coming out of its shell.
+It has several other names and is considered a symbol of the Buddha's teachings.
+In Buddhist art in East Asia, including Korea, China, and Japan, there are a wide range of artifacts depicting Kalaviṅka, which are also shown dancing or playing music on the murals of Dunhuang.

-On the other hand, Buddhism's Kalaviṅka is influenced by Indian mythology.
+Buddhism's depiction of Kalaviṅka is influenced by Indian mythology.
 Gandharva is a man whose an upper body is male, and a lower body of a bird or horse, and has a golden wing, while serving Indra in Hindu mythology and playing musics of Devaloka(天界).
-In the Southeast Asian Buddhism such as Thailand and other countries, inmyeonjo is a god with Gandharva who are in charge of music.
+In Southeast Asian Buddhism countries such as Thailand, inmyeonjo is a god alongside Gandharva who are in charge of music.

 Inmyeonjo also appears in traditional Chinese mythology and Taoism culture.
 It is recorded in the "Classic of Mountains and Seas".
 They are also said to have a bird's body on the face of a man and live as a name for a long time.

 Western culture

-Creatures resembling the inmyeonjo also appears in Greek mythology.
+Creatures resembling the inmyeonjo also appear in Greek mythology.
 Homeros and Hesiodos records include the name Siren.
 At first, only the head was human, and the body was drawn as a bird, but gradually the entire upper body was depicted as a beautiful woman with musical instruments.
-Sirens were thought to seduce the sailors in a very sweet sound and sink their ships.
+Sirens were thought to seduce the sailors with a very sweet sound and sink their ships.
 In Virgil's "Aeneid", the name "Harpy" appears.
 According to legend, a harpy is a bird with a woman's face, flying faster than the wind and eating children and human souls.